tudelft-cs4200/2021/project/ms2/lab8.md

 You need to submit your MiniJava project with a merge request against branch `assignment-8-submission` on GitLab.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-The deadline for submission is December 1, 2018.
+The deadline for submission is November 30, 2019.
 {: .notice .notice-warning}

 ### Grading